blockprotocol/blockprotocol/packages/mock-block-dock/README.md

 });
 ```

+## Customising the mock data

-As with the component, you can also pass the following optional arguments to customise the datastore:
+With either the hook or component you can also pass the following optional arguments to customise the datastore:

 - `initialEntities`
 - `initialEntityTypes`
 - `initialLinks`
 - `initialLinkedAggregations`

-## Mock entities

-`MockBlockDock` automatically supplies additional dummy entities and entity types in `src/data/entities.ts` and `src/data/entityTypes.ts`, and links between entities in `src/data/links.ts`.
+For any omissions, the default mock data in `src/data/*` will be used.

-These dummy entities/links will be in the data store, and your block can discover them by calling `aggregateEntityTypes` or `aggregateEntities`.
+These dummy records will be in the data store, and your block can discover them by calling `aggregateEntityTypes` or `aggregateEntities`.

-If you prefer, you can provide your own `initialEntities` and/or `initialEntityTypes` and/or `initialLinks` and/or `initialLinkedAggregations` as props.

 ```jsx
 <MockBlockDock